valyala/httpteleport/README.md

 * Q: Why does `httpteleport` provide [fasthttp](https://github.com/valyala/fasthttp)- based API instead of standard [net/http](https://golang.org/pkg/net/http/)- based API?

   A: Because `httpteleport` is optimized for speed.
 So it have to use `fasthttp`
      for http-related stuff to be fast.

 * Q: Give me performance numbers.

-  A: `httpteleport` achieves 200K qps on a single CPU core:
+  A: `httpteleport` achieves 200K qps on a single CPU core in end-to-end test,
+     where a client sends requests to a local server and the server sends responses back to the client:

   ```
 $ GOMAXPROCS=1 go test -bench=. -benchmem -benchtime=10s